abelvangennep/programmeer-theorie/Heel-Nederland/README.md

 Where the purpose of the case is to get K as high as possible.

 ## Prerequisites
+The code is written in Python 3.7.5, in requirements.txt the used packages can be found.
-For Mac use pip3 and for Windows just use pip
+Easy installation can be done by using for Mac pip3 and for Windows just use pip

 ```bash
 pip3 install -r requirements.txt